- Who We Are

 Delivered virtually, the CNU 29 program breaks the mold of previous Congresses, with multiple session formats that maximize the benefits of the online platform and encourage creativity and innovation from those proposing content.
-Below are the session formats contributing to CNU 29.
-You can submit a proposal through February 5, 2021 here.
+The program will be built on a foundation of three themed tracks:

 Main Session Formats

 - Panel Discussions: The closest thing you’ll find to a traditional Congress session at CNU 29 is in the Panel Discussions, which will feature a small panel of short presentations followed by discussion and Q&A that engages attendees.
 New to CNU 29 is the opportunity to forgo a panel presentation in favor of an emcee who will ask specific questions of each panelist to get their perspectives, before launching into a robust guided discussion.
 Panels will be 75 minutes long and run concurrently with other sessions.